-The findings of the internal evaluation are used for improvement purposes.
-Procedures for readjustment and modernisation of the material of the study programme are also established based on the results of the internal evaluation and specific recommendations for improving the quality of the teaching and research work of the PSP emerge.
+This became obvious also during the meetings with the Head of the Department and the Director of the PSP.
+As a consequence, findings of the internal evaluation are used for improvement purposes.
+Procedures for readjustment and modernisation of the material of the study programme are also established based on the results of the internal evaluation and specific recommendations for improving the quality of the teaching and research work of the PSP emerged.

 Based on the findings related to the material of the PSP and on the analysis of the material, the members of the EAAP believe that a comprehensive monitoring system of the PSP is in place.
-The internal evaluation of the programme is regularly conducted by MODIP.
-The Programme is regularly reviewed and revised with the participation of students, graduates and faculty members.
-Based on the report of MODIP, relevant interventions/adjustments are carried out, to achieve the identified goals of the study programme.
+The internal evaluation of the Programme is regularly conducted by MODIP.
+In fact, the Programme is regularly reviewed and revised with the participation of students, graduates and faculty members.
 The information collected is analysed and the programme is modified according to the internal evaluation data.
-The student evaluations are a major part of the quality monitoring procedure.
 The EAAP believes that the whole internal evaluation process is fully satisfactory.
-Although the process of internal evaluation is sound, the panel points out some essential areas of improvement of the Programme that the Department should revise, as shown in the previously presented analysis.
+Although the process of internal evaluation is sound, the panel points out some essential points of the Programme that the Department should revise as shown in the previously presented analysis of this report.

-Principle 9: On-going monitoring and period evaluation of postgraduate study programmes ic internal
+Principle 9: On-going monitoring and period evaluation of postgraduate study programmes lic internal

-Fully compliant x
+Fully compliant X

 Substantially compliant

 Partially compliant

 Non-compliant